Stella-Liyu-Zhang/Notes-on-Computer-Architecture/README.md

 - Finally, some systems even include an additional level of disks on remote servers that can be accessed over a network.
 For example, distributed file systems such as the Andrew File System (AFS) or the Network File System (NFS) allow a program to access files that are stored on remote network-connected servers.
 Similarly, the World Wide Web allows programs to access remote files stored on Web servers anywhere in the world.

+## 6.3.1 Caching in the Memory Hierarchy

+In general, a cache (pronounced “cash”) is a small, fast storage device that acts as a staging area for the data objects stored in a larger, slower device.
+The process of using a cache is known as caching (pronounced “cashing”)

+The central idea of a memory hierarchy is that for each k, the faster and smaller storage device at level k serves as a cache for the larger and slower storage device at level k + 1.
+In other words, each level in the hierarchy caches data objects from the next lower level.
+For example, the local disk serves as a cache for files (such as Web pages) retrieved from remote disks over the network, the main memory serves as a cache for data on the local disks, and so on, until we get to the smallest cache of all, the set of CPU registers